omerwe/S-PCGC/README.md

 # Usage overview
 S-PCGC carries performs a case-control analysis in four stages:
 1. **Generate a sync file for your annotations**.
 This is a very simple offline step that only needs to be run once.
 It only gathers some information about the annotations (e.g., the minimum value of each annotation across all SNPs).
+2. **Estimate the cross-product of r^2 values across all pairs of functional annotations, via a reference panel such as 1000 genomes**.
+This step is similar to LD-score computation, and needs to be done only once and offline.
-2. **Generate summary statistics**.
+3. **Generate summary statistics**.
 These are specialized summary statistics explicitly designed for S-PCGC (unlike standard summary statistics analyzed by S-LDSC).
-3. **Estimate the cross-product of r^2 values across all pairs of functional annotations, via a reference panel such as 1000 genomes**.
-This step is similar to LD-score computation.
-Note that this step requires a summary statistics file *only* to identify which SNPs have summary statistics --- the actual summary statistics are not used.
 4. **Estimate functional enrichment**.
 This is what we came here for.

 S-PCGC fully supports S-LDSC input and output formats, which enables it to interact with the S-LDSC ecosystem.
 We therefore recommend that you [familiarize yourself with S-LDSC](https://github.com/bulik/ldsc/wiki) before running S-PCGC.